-- Maintained and patched versions of all the dependencies - A secure CA with TLS v1.3 support for certificates.
+- · Maintained and patched versions of all the dependencies - A secure CA with TLS v1.3 support for certificates.
 The deploy script can provide a local insecure CA. - A secure Kubernetes installation.
 The deploy script can install K3s locally. - A secure MongoDB database.
 The deploy script can provide a replicated MongoDB with X.509 authentication running in Kubernetes. - A secure RabbitMQ message broker.
-The deploy script can provide a RabbitMQ with X.509 authentication running in Kubernetes. - HTTPS secured by a trusted certificate for the Keysafe 5 endpoints.
-The deploy script will enable HTTPS connections with a self-signed insecure certificate. - Require authentication to access Keysafe 5.
-OIDC & OAUTH2 are currently supported in Keysafe 5.
-The deploy script will not set up authenticated access.
+The deploy script can provide a RabbitMQ with X.509 authentication running in Kubernetes. - A secure means of large object storage.
+The deploy script can provide local object storage within the Kubernetes cluster or be configured for using an NFS for object storage. - HTTPS secured by a trusted certificate for the KeySafe 5 endpoints.
+The deploy script will enable HTTPS connections with a self-signed insecure certificate.

+- Require authentication to access KeySafe 5.
+OIDC & OAUTH2 are currently supported in KeySafe 5.
+The deploy script will not set up authenticated access. - Time synchronization between the central platform and all agents.